Monitor HTTP Load Balancer

 Security events are individual violations of policy that may be attacks.
 The Events

-view shows security events over the time period set above the view.
+view shows security events over the time frame set above the view.
 This page also displays filters for various types of events that are represented in different colored check boxes corresponding to the different colored bars in the chart.
 Beneath the graph, the security events page displays the events in a list showing summary information of each event.

 Perform the following to analyze the security events: